Photo of a macaw clay lick at the Tambopata Research Center, Puerto Maldonado, Peru.

 There are many attractions in the Amazon rainforest.
 Amazon Rainforest Attractions include catching a glimpse of primal Earth as it was a few millions years ago and seeing the plethora of diverse and interesting wildlife.

-As mentioned in the article on what to do in the Amazon rainforest, this is best done with a professionally trained guide.
 This article also has suggestions of some nature activities in the Amazon Rainforest and brief descriptions of recommended Amazon Rainforest tours.
 For a quick look, you can see the TourTheTropics.com guide to the top Amazon Rainforest Lodges in Peru or a guide to the best luxury Amazon tours.

 Aside from wildlife, which is by far the biggest draw to the Amazon, there are also hidden attractions in each of the Amazon Rainforest’s urban centers.
 The architecture of these areas depicts a bygone era linked to the rise of the bicycle.

 Bicycles required rubber, which was sourced from Hevea brasiliensis, the rubber tree (native to the Amazon Basin).
 This craze in a distant land brought an influx of wealth to these areas.
 With the wealth came migration and excessive symbols of prosperity like the opera house in Brazil’s gateway to the amazon, Manaus.

 The Teatro Amazonas, as it is called, was constructed from the finest materials around, including French glass and Italian marble.
 A tour of the city combined with a 7 day cruise of the Amazon Rainforest and River can be arranged by one of National Geographic’s most recommended tours, the Tucano Amazon Cruise.